 upon the individual's education and experience in Nursing.

 Upon successful completion of the program, the student will receive an A.S.
-Degree and may make application to take the State Board of Nursing Examination for Registered Nurses, the NCLEX-RN.
+Degree and will be eligible to take the national examination for licensure as a Registered Nurse (NCLEX-RN).
 The graduate has the foundation necessary to continue his/her education in Nursing upon completion of the program.

 The Associate Degree Nursing Program admits 60 students on two different deadlines annually.
 All two-year ADN programs are located on the Melbourne campus.
 Incomplete files will not be considered for program admission.
-Applicants are responsible for submitting and verifying all required information to the Health Science Admissions Office prior to the application deadline dates.
+Applicants are responsible for submitting and verifying all required information to the Health Science Admissions Office (Melbourne Campus, Building 15, Room 101) prior to the application deadline dates.
 Application Deadlines and Program Start Dates are as follows:

 Health Science and Nursing Admissions